 - Depending on the age and understanding of the children, talk to them about your fears (e.g. anxiety before a follow-up visit).
 This may encourage children to talk about their own fears.

-- Be open about how you feel, so the children understand if you’re not bouncing back.
+- Be open about how you feel, so they understand if you’re not bouncing back.

 - Spend time together doing things they enjoy.

-- Explain any changes made to your family’s lifestyle.
-Let your children know if these are going to be permanent.
+- Explain any changes made to your family’s lifestyle and if these are going to be permanent.